 Summer is quickly approaching.
 The days are getting longer, the evenings are getting warmer, and the sun finally wants to stick around.
 It is time to start planning a summer get-together where everyone can come together and have some fun.
 If you are a self-professed Parrothead, a Jimmy Buffett margarita party has to be high on the list.

-Yes, National Margarita Day was months ago, but we can still celebrate this ice cold drink.
-There is a lot to consider when planning one of these parties.
-Hosts must consider everything from the best type of ice for the drinks, according to IceMakersHub we got many tips to handle the number of drinks, the drink recipes, food menu, location, music, etc.
+Yes, National Margarita Day was months ago, but we can still celebrate this ice-cold drink.
+There is a lot to consider when planning a Parrothead margarita-fueled party.
+Hosts must consider everything from the best type of margarita machine/blender to use, the size of the ice maker needed, the number of drinks, drink recipes, food, location – and of course music.

-Here we have 10 steps that you should follow when planning the ultimate Margarita party:
+Here we present 10 steps to follow to plan the ultimate Margarita party:

 Getting Ready And Planning Your Margarita Party